45+ Top Animal Logos of Popular Brands

 Smirnoff

-This British-owned vodka brand is represented by an eagle with a crown, and it looks regal.
-Eagles symbolize pride, royalty, strength, and leadership, all of which talk about the brand’s current status.
+This British owned vodka brand is represented by an eagle with a crown and it looks regal.
+Eagles are a symbol of pride, royalty, strength, and leadership all of which talk about the current status of the brand.
+The crown is symbolic of the high quality of the spirit.
+The red and silver color of the brand makes it eyecatching.

 Burberry